Opportunities in Ireland

 In Ireland, a bunch of programs and perks are there to give businesses a leg up:

-- Tax Incentives: With a 12.5% corporate tax rate, Ireland is particularly attractive for both giants and new companies, as it’s one of the lowest in Europe.
+• Tax Incentives: With a 12.5% corporate tax rate, Ireland is particularly attractive for both large companies and new businesses, as it’s one of the lowest in Europe.

 Government Identification: PPS Number